 Lastly, there are opportunities for clinical research during the fellowship.
 A research project suitable for publication or presentation is a required fellowship component.

 There are available positions for two fellows to begin in July of each academic year.
 We accept applications about 15 months before the fellowship start date and continue to accept applications until our positions are filled.
 Interviews are usually scheduled during the Spring.
-To begin the application process, please contact Maria Mata, Clinical Neurophysiology Fellowship Program Coordinator, using the contact information below.
+To begin the application process, please contact Maria Mata, Neuromuscular Medicine Fellowship Program Coordinator, using the contact information below.
 A completed application form should be returned to us along with an updated copy of your curriculum vitae, and three letters of recommendation.
 These letters should be sent to the contract address below directly from the source.

 When your application is complete, you will be considered for a personal interview.
 Our final decisions regarding fellow selection are usually made about 9-10 months before the start date (July of each academic year).
 Please refer questions regarding the application or the status of your application to Maria Mata.

-- Charles Abrams, MD, PhD
+- Charles Abrams, MD, PhD (Program Director)